ElliotMadsen-COMP/home-soc-lab/README.md

 The reason we use port 80 (HTTP) rather than port 443 (HTTPS) is because Certbot utilizes HTTP.
 This allows Let's Encrypt to verify I have control of my domain before issuing a TLS certificate

-### Getting Certificate
+### Getting the Certificate
-Now that Let's Encrypt has a path to my server through port 80, we can now obtain the certificate from Certbot.
-Thus allowing the use HTTPS and encrypt web traffic going to and from the web server.
+Now that Let's Encrypt has a path to my server through port 80, we can obtain the certificate from Certbot.
+Thus allowing the use of HTTPS and encrypt web traffic going to and from the web server.

 Why do I need Certbot?
 Certbot provides a TLS certificate from Let's Encrypt, which proves I control my servers domain.
 The certificate also allows my web server to use HTTPS.